haseo0211/RTLS-System/README.md

 <img src="Anchor_CF.PNG" width="600">

 The image above shows the communication frames used in the Anchor code.
 The number `1` should be changed to `3` when configuring the code for Anchor 3.
+This means that you only need to create four separate Anchor code files with different Anchor numbers and upload each one to the corresponding board.